 Do not think for even one second that any of the forgoing is intended to disparage the female gender.
 I am fortunate to have many lovely, capable women in my life, and am thankful for this.
 But as a society, we do ourselves injury when we foolishly pretend that things are a certain way, when in fact they are not.
 The wise person, having dug himself into a hole, stops digging.

 The French, an ancient people who know a thing or to about the ways of humankind, have a saying: Vive la difference.

 Maybe they are on to something.

-*Obviously, this picture was taken at Microsoft HQ, but it’s the functional equivalent of Silicon Valley.
+*Obviously, this picture was taken at Microsoft HQ in Redmond Washi8ngton, but for our purposes it’s the functional equivalent of Silicon Valley.